Interview with Joe Shuttleworth

 JS: Yeah.
 Yeah.

 JS: Yeah.
 Well it was, was built to carry bombs.
 Pretty light construction really.
 I saw the one earlier this year.
 Went up to the War Memorial in Canberra.
 And whilst we, we thought it was huge back in 1943 you know, they’re pretty tiny now.
 And one of the, one of the things that the RAF didn’t miss on.
-You know, you often thought that the aircraft would be attacking you in to the, in to the turret but what was happening would be German aircraft perhaps a thousand feet down below you and what they didn’t know — the Germans had a gun pointing up like that and of course the aircraft was sending out a certain amount of exhaust fumes so we were sitting ducks to the German fighter pilots.
+You know, you often thought that the aircraft would be attacking you in to the, in to the turret but what was happening would be German aircraft perhaps a couple of thousand feet down below you and what they didn’t know — the Germans had a gun pointing up like that and of course the aircraft was sending out a certain amount of exhaust fumes so we were sitting ducks to the German fighter pilots.
 And the RAF didn’t ever wake up to the fact that this was what was happening.

 AP: Did, did the crews themselves have some sort of an idea of that?
 Or —